carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ![storagegateway](https://d1.awsstatic.com/pdp-how-it-works-assets/product-page-diagram_AWS-Storage-Gateway_HIW@2x.6df96d96cdbaa61ed3ce935262431aabcfb9e52d.png)

 - It enables hybrid storage between on-premises environments and the AWS Cloud.
-- How?
+- How? ==> 2 copies of your data: 1 on premises, 1 in AWS Cloud.
   - AWS Storage Gateway is installed on site datacenter => Implemented using a VM (VMware or Hyper-V virtual appliance).
   - On premises applications are connected to AWS Storage Gateway
-  - It provides low-latency performance by caching frequently accessed data on premises (**local cache**)
+  - It provides low-latency performance by caching frequently accessed data on premises (**local cache**).
+For File and Volumen Gateway.
   - It replicates data storage securely and durably into Amazon S3 and Glacier.
   - AWS proceses the replicated data in AWS Cloud (ETL, Lifecycle rules, Backups, Migration...).
 - Security: